Tree & Shrub Disease

 composite (panorama) picture made up of 47 individual photos (sometimes called photomicrographs)

-that were made from a 400x USB microscope.
+that were made using a 400x USB microscope.
 You've probably never seen a picture like this before.

 In spite of extensive searches of the Internet, I never have either.
-Be sure to click on this
+In order to more easily see

 picture to expand it so that it almost fills your display screen.